UNSPSC

 T = Canadian, Mexican, and United States industries are comparable

-For the best results, please provide as much relevant and accurate description as possible.
-Specifications, raw unformatted text, tables and lists - any input is accepted as long as it accurately describes what you want to classify.
+Classifast can make mistakes, so please double-check important data.
+For best results, provide a relevant and accurate description in any language.
+Product specifications, raw unformatted text, tables, and lists - any input data is acceptable as long as it clearly and unambiguously defines what exactly you want to classify.

 Key differences from the older Standard Industrial Classification: